mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 	award = "Lollipop";
 ```

-When running the tests again we can verify that all have the same result as before, despite the implementation being so different.
+When running the tests again we can verify that all have the same result as before, despite the implementation being mildly different.

 ![](/images/Why_does_boundary_testing_work/IMG_0194.jpg#inTextImage)

-As shown on the image above, our tests produce the same results and none of them fails.
-Yet, the implementation is completely different and now, for example, we offer **hats for a range between 9 and 22** instead of the desired requirement to offer **hats for a range between 20 and 30**.
+As shown in the image above, our tests produce the same results and none of them fails.
+However, the implementation is completely different and now we offer **hats for a range between 9 and 22** instead of the desired requirement to offer **hats for a range between 20 and 30**.

 Our tests had full coverage of the 4 behaviours, even though they are not able to validate that the ranges have the correct limit values.
 This is where this technique falls short.
 If you only test one random value in each interval you have to understand what you are validating and what you are missing out on.
 Simulating a change on the implementation and checking if your tests still stand and alert for that change, by failing, is a nice exercise to run.